gsingh93/brodoyouevencode.com/source/_posts/2016-09-21-9447-ctf-2015-search-engine-writeup.md

 }
 ```

-The function reads up to 48 characters into a 48 byte buffer before attempting to convert the string to a number.
-Note that it does not ensure the buffer ends with a null byte.
-This means if the string is printed and there is no null byte, we can leak the memory right after the string.
-Lucky for us, the string is printed in the next few lines when the input begins with something that can't be converted to a number.
-We will use this for a stack leak.
+The function reads up to 48 characters into a 48 byte buffer before attempting to convert the string to a number. `read_until_newline` is backed by the libc `read` function, and will read until either the number of characters specified is read or a newline is encountered.
+Note that it does not NULL-terminate the buffer.
+Since it does not NULL-terminate the string explicitly, any attempts to print the string will also print any data following the string until a NULL byte is run into.
+Lucky for us, the string is printed in the next few lines when the input begins with something that can't be converted to a number by `strtol`.
+We will use this for a stack leak later in the exploit.

 Now that we understand the binary, we can talk about how to exploit it.
+The general approach will be to call `system('/bin/sh')`.
+However, we don't know the address of `system` because of ASLR.
+We will thus need a libc leak to calculate this address.
+In order to jump to this code, we will need to control a return address of a function.
+Our analysis of the code shows that a double free is likely, which means we may be able to write to "arbitrary" memory by making a chunk in the free list point to the memory we want to write to (we can't exactly write anywhere, as there a few checks we need to pass.
+Hence the quotes around "arbitrary").
+We won't be able to write a GOT address without failing these checks, but we may be able to pass these checks if we overwrite a return address on the stack instead (the details of why are explained in the corresponding section).
+However, in order to overwrite a return address on the stack, we need a stack leak (again because of ASLR).

-The general process is going to be 1) leak a stack address, 2) leak a libc address, 3) get a double free, and 4) use the double free to overwrite a return address to a call to `system(/bin/sh)`.
+Thus, our approach will 1) leak a stack address, 2) leak a libc address, 3) get a double free, and 4) use the double free to overwrite a return address to a call to `system(/bin/sh)`.

 ## Getting a stack leak

 The stack leak is the easiest part of the exploit, so we'll start with that.

 Here's a basic [pwntools](https://github.com/Gallopsled/pwntools) script to fill up the buffer and see it printed.
+As mentioned in the previous section, `read_until_newline` is backed by `read` which does not terminate it's input with a NULL byte, so filling up the buffer will leak any memory after it until we hit a NULL byte.

 ``` python
 #!/usr/bin/env python2